AlexisWilke/alex-tools/README.md

 case.
 I will add more as I create new scripts.
 Specifically, I have some in my ~/bin folder which I need to install on many of my systems and that would be useful.

+# sane-tty

+This script is used to reset a console.
+At times, a utility such as `less` messes up the console and using this function helps in fixing the normal console functionality.

 # VIM Syntax Extensions